Board papers

 Board Ethics: Why integrity is essential for board members

-For too frequently, it seems to me, your read about the loss of trust between board or committee members.
-The latest episode to catch my eye, relates to the Wellington City Council.
-The Post headline says it all “Five city councillors investigated over meeting leak”.
+Far too frequently you read or hear about the loss of trust between board/committee members.
+One episode to catch my eye, relates to the Wellington City Council.
+The Post headline says it all: “Five city councillors investigated over meeting leak”.

 Board ethics